 Vegan Millionaires Shortbread!

-- Add in the Flour and beat again till a dough is formed!
+- Add in the flour and beat again until a dough is formed!

 - Press the dough into the bottom of the tin, and bake in the oven for 25-30 minutes, or until golden on top.

 - One baked, leave to cool on the side, but still in the tin!

 - In a large heavy based saucepan, add your dairy free butter, sugar and vegan condensed milk.